To develop applications with Oracle Visual Builder, you need to understand a few basic concepts.

 The Visual Builder user interface provides access to two basic kinds of data:

-Custom business objects internal to Visual Builder, which you can create yourself and use in applications
+- Business objects in Visual Builder, which you can create yourself and use in applications

 When you create a service connection, you can obtain REST APIs in one of the following ways: